-- impact of COVID-19 on the assumptions and estimates. - We tested the accuracy and completeness of the data in the calculation models for the loans which are assessed on collective basis.
+- We tested the accuracy and completeness of the data in the calculation models for the loans which are assessed on collective basis.
 The expected credit loss calculation was tested through recalculation.
-The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models including the effects of COVID-19, that are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative assessments, including the effects of COVID-19, which are used in determining the significant increase in credit risk. - We also evaluated the adequacy of the consolidated financial statements' disclosures related to expected credit losses.
+The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models that are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative assessments, which are used in determining the significant increase in credit risk. - We also evaluated the adequacy of the consolidated financial statements disclosures related to expected credit losses.